fluffy/blinky/design.md

 * Use timer 2
 * max 42 Mhz
 * 32 bits
-* clocked with ETR from main TCXO at 2.024 MHz
+* clocked with ETR from main TCXO at 2.024 MHz or 10 MHz
 * period of 1 second ( adjusted in software )
 * adjustment store in EEPROM